 Candidates may submit, in a given calendar year, only one VAE application for a given degree at a given institution.
 In all, candidates may submit no more than three applications (for three different degrees) in a given year.

 Registration fees for the VAE process are set each year by the Ministry of Culture.
-In 2020/21, they were €780.
+In 2022/23, they are €780.
 With their application, candidates must include a check for €80 to cover the cost of reviewing their application for formal eligibility, the first step in the VAE process.

 Candidates whose application is deemed admissible must then make a second payment of €700 for the second part of the VAE process: administrative expenses, jury costs, and follow up.
 Candidates whose application is deemed inadmissible are not entitled to a refund of their €80 application fee.